-Short-term assessments are part of each lesson.
+Formative assessment is used as part of each lesson.
 Observations and careful questioning enable teachers to adjust lessons and brief other adults in the class if necessary.
 Children receive effective feedback through teacher assessment, either orally or through written marking work according to school policy.
 Key knowledge is reviewed by the children and rigorously checked and consolidated by the teacher at the end of each unit of work as part of the school's assessment of RE.
 Lessons within each unit are also planned to ensure the systematic development of the key identified skills across the school.